CyVerse-learning-materials/foss-2019/getting_started/agenda.rst

       -
     * -
       - 9:00-:9:30
-      - Introduction and overview of the day's and week's activities (Walls)
+      - Introduction and overview of the day's and week's activities (Ramona)
       - `Intro slides <link-here>`_
     * -
       - 9:30-10:00